We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Follow the simple steps below to fix your iPhone that won't turn on.
 The complete repair process will not take much time.

 Step 1.
-Download and install this repair program to your computer.
-Upon finishing the downloading and installation, launch it and choose the "Standard Mode" option.
+Download and install this repair program on your computer.
+Upon finishing downloading and installing it, launch the software and choose the "Standard Mode" option.

 choose repair mode